ebrinz/in-spectre/firmware/README.md

 # In-Spectre Firmware

 This firmware runs on the Heltec ESP32 WiFi LoRa 32 V3 board and communicates with AS7263 and AS7265X spectral sensors via I2C.
-It sends the collected data to a Flask API server using MQTT.
+It can send data via USB serial or MQTT over WiFi.

 ## Hardware Setup